Drive sales on autopilot with ecommerce-focused features

 Page-level targeting lets you show different popups on product pages versus blog posts, with rules for new versus returning visitors.

-InactivitySensor triggers popups when visitors stop scrolling or moving their mouse, indicating they’re stuck or confused.
-MonsterLinks turn any text or image into a popup trigger, perfect for “click here for discount” CTAs.
+Its InactivitySensor triggers popups when visitors stop scrolling or moving their mouse, indicating they’re stuck or losing interest.

 Pros